March 16, 2018 (Updated: November 16, 2023)

 Learn how to make complex data infographics simple for your audience to understand.

 Image via Flickr by Stefan Leijon

 Where statistical infographics tell stories using data, an informational infographic tells stories using condensed, text-based information.
-The ultimate goal of this type infographic is to inform the audience about as much as possible in as little space as possible.
-That doesn’t mean informational infographics are limited to only text; visuals can always improve the engagement if they supplement the information rather than dominate it.
+The ultimate goal of these are some of the best types of infographics, as they inform audiences about as much info as possible in as little space as possible.
+That doesn’t mean informational infographics are limited to only text; visuals can improve engagement if they supplement the information rather than dominate it.

 Keep visuals in check by establishing a clear hierarchy in your graphic.
 Visuals will often draw the eye’s attention before anything else, so use the visual to guide the eye to the important information that follows.
 An easy way to check this type of hierarchy is to close your eyes for a few seconds, then open them and register where your eye naturally falls first, then where it glides afterward.